MeltedMindz/CURE/README.md

 ## Disclaimer

 This is an experimental project.
 Use at your own risk.
 Always conduct thorough audits before deploying to mainnet.
+Trading cryptocurrencies involves substantial risk of loss.
+The charitable donations are automatic and verifiable on-chain, but participation in trading should be based on your own research and risk tolerance.

+---

+**CURE Token**: Where every trade fights cancer.
+Where every swap funds research.
+Where profit meets purpose.